-Two days it took to cross back into the human territory, the flight took alot longer than I anticipated.
+Two days it took to cross back into human territory, the flight took a lot longer than I anticipated.
 Honestly, it should’ve taken a lot faster, but the constant drastic hot and cold, and even Tart’s whining about the cold and food made us stop quite often.
 Sometimes, he reverts back to his younger days, making him quite childlike.
 Even Cathy’s constant plea to stop for breaks chanting alongside Tart’s made it worse, giving me a headache.
-I had to snap on the two for their constant bickering, but luckily Moca had them under control so I didn’t have to shout at them constantly.
+I had to snap at the two for their constant bickering, but luckily, Moca had them under control, so I didn’t have to constantly shout at them.

 Eventually, I saw the castle standing proudly on the mountain, even in the dark, I couldn’t help but swell with pride every time I looked at it.
 Even Cathy gasped, and she pointed towards it with gaping jaws.
 I know it’s pitiable, but I felt a bit like I won over something trivial.
 I couldn’t help it.
 It was my home, and the view was amazing.

-The lush green forest alongside the towering skyscrapers and the Magical Academy that was inside the black walls.
-They were a whole different feel during the sunrise, sunset, night, and day.
-Night time, the magical lights were always on, lighting up the city with its brilliant white colors.
-Then during the sunrise and sunset, sitting on the ledge of the take off platform, you can see the beautiful colors of the sunset perfectly hitting the top of the buildings, bringing out different colors.
-While during the day, the whole city life just gives it a slight shimmering look, giving that magical feel.
+The lush green forest alongside the towering skyscrapers and the Magical Academy inside the black walls had a whole different feel during the day.
+Nighttime, the magical lights were always on, lighting up the city with its brilliant white colors.
+Then during the sunrise and sunset, sitting on the take-off platform’s ledge, you can see the beautiful colors of the sunset perfectly hitting the top of the buildings, bringing out different colors.
+While during the day, the whole city life gives it a slight shimmering look, giving that magical feel.

 “Is this the city that I had so much about?”
 Cathy asked with a gasp.
 “It’s so beautiful.”
 She gazed mesmerizingly down at the lit city that twinkled like the stars.

-“The lights were first introduced by young mistress.”
+“The lights were first introduced by a young mistress.”
 Tart replied proudly with his chest stuck out like a proud peacock.
-“The magical equipments are fueled by the magical stones that young mistress created as well.”
+“The magical equipment is fueled by the magical stones that the young mistress created as well.”

-“Of coarse.”
+“Of course.”
 Tart snorted as if he just heard Cathy say something sacrilege.
 “Who do you think it was?”

 “The owner of the Wonder shop?”
 Cathy slowly stated, unsure if she said it correctly, but she glanced over towards me as if she had an inkling of an idea of what he might say next.